jungjuseong/RokitEngine/docs/generating_areas.md

 ![Applied Z distance](assets/support_z_distance.png)

 If the slope is very steep or there is a bit of overhang next to a vertical wall, this would still cause problems since the support is still very close to the sides of the print.
 This can be seen in the image above at the bottom side of the print.
-For this reason, CuraEngine also maintains a horizontal distance, the Support X/Y Distance setting.
+For this reason, RokitEngine also maintains a horizontal distance, the Support X/Y Distance setting.

 This introduces two constraints in the distance that support must keep to the model however: It must maintain a certain Z distance and a certain X/Y distance.
 Neither of these may be too small or too large.
 This is overconstrained, so one of them must supersede the other.
 This is determined by the Support Distance Priority setting, which can be set to prioritise either the Z distance or the X/Y distance.
 By default, the Z distance is prioritised.
 This causes our print to look a bit like this: